 Like Roxxxy Andrews, we’re here to make it clear.

-Over the course of ten years, we’ve been blessed with eleven gag-worthy regular seasons, four All Star editions and a British spin-off; providing us thirsty-ass drag fanatics with plenty of charisma, uniqueness, nerve and taaalent.
+Over the course of 10 years, we’ve been blessed with 12 iconic seasons of RuPaul’s Drag Race, four All Star editions and a British spin-off; providing us thirsty-ass drag fanatics with plenty of charisma, uniqueness, nerve and talent.

-Bebe, Tyra, Raja, Sharon, Chad, Jinkx, Bianca, Violet, Bob, Alaska, Sasha, Trixie, Aquaria, Monét, Trinity, Yvie and – SPOILER ALERT! – The Vivienne have all won the coveted crown – but which of their respective seasons comes out on top?
+Bebe, Tyra, Raja, Sharon, Chad, Jinkx, Bianca, Violet, Bob, Alaska, Sasha, Trixie, Aquaria, Monét, Trinity, Yvie and The Vivienne have all won the coveted crown – but which of their respective seasons comes out on top?

-We spilt all the T… Also, this is just our opinion.
-Feel free to disagree in the comments!
+Remember, this is just our opinion.
+Feel free to disagree in the comments.
 Water off a duck’s back and all that.